tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/资源管理_intl_en.md

 ![](https://main.qcloudimg.com/raw/98c2bbecc1b85cf9f9a9429fc69a16d9.png)
 Resources can be delivered to a single device or batch delivered to multiple devices as detailed below:
 <dx-tabs>
-::: Delivery to one device
+::: Delivery to One Device
 1. Go to the resource delivery page, select **Single Device**, and select the target device for delivery in the drop-down list.

 2. Click **Save**, and the system will perform the delivery task by delivering the selected resource to the selected target device.
 :::
-::: Batch delivery to multiple devices
+::: Batch Delivery to Multiple Devices
 1. Go to the resource delivery page, select **Multiple Devices**, and upload the list of target devices.

 2. Click **Download Template** to get the template file, enter the correct `DeviceName` values in the template, and click **Browse** to upload it.
 Up to 10,000 devices can be uploaded at a time, and only CSV files are supported.